 Using music with Kajabi

-Music can enhance your video or audio courses by improving the production value.
+Music can enhance your video or audio online courses by improving the production value.
 Looking for other ways to improve the listening experience?
 Check out our tips to improve your audio quality.

 Ready to get started building your knowledge products on Kajabi?
 Get started with a free 14 day trial.